 I have further grown to love my vocation not only through seeing the major changes in the lives and wellness of the patients that come in and out of the Collingwood clinic every day, but also in that of my kids.
 The body truly is remarkable and if you give it what it needs, things work (naturally!)!

 -Served on the Ontario Board of Naturopathic Doctors.

 -Awarded the Institute for Natural Medicine Health Scholars Award and the Strauss Herbals Bursary.

 -Volunteered both abroad in Nicaragua and locally at Parkdale Community Health Centre, serving marginalized people.

 - Completed a clinical specialization in Oncology and maintain membership in the Oncology Association of Naturopathic Physicians in North America.

 - Obtained prescribing authority in Ontario immediately in 2015 as the profession moved under the RHPA [regulated health care practitioners act]

 - Obtained and held current IVIT licensure since 2011 and designated member title for IVIT.

 - Currently examine for the College of Naturopaths of Ontario to ensure new grads are performing to high-standard.

-You can visit Dr. Lia's personal website here.
+Visit Dr. Lia's personal website here.